Bherbots/oracle-hospitality-rna/convert-analysis-report-to-bi-publisher-report.md

 3. Open the Shared Folder/{OrgCode}/training/YOURNAME folder

-4. Use the Paste option on the Toolbar to paste a copy of the Statistics Matrix in your Bootcamp folder
+4. Use the Paste option on the Toolbar to paste a copy of the Statistics Matrix in your Training folder

 ![alt text](images/paste-analysis-report.png "Paste Statistics Matrix Analysis Report")